-PERRY COUNTY Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2023 Exhibit 4-1 Amount Net Change in Fund Balances - Governmental Funds \$ 1,432,865 Amounts reported for governmental activities in the Statement of Activities are different beca use: Governmental Funds report capital outlays as expenditures.
-However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Thus, the change in net position differs from the change in fund balances by the amount that capital outlays of \$1,527,313 was exceeded by depreciation of \$2,832,403 in the current period. : (1,305,090) In the Statement of Activities, only gains and losses from the sale of capital assets are reported, whereas in the Governmental Funds, proceeds from the sale of capital assets increase financial resources.
-Thus, the change in net position differs from the change in fund balances by the amount of the net gain of \$53,138 and the proceeds from the sale of \$84,490 in the current period.
-(31,352) Fine revenue recognized on the modified accrual basis in the funds during the current year is increased because prior year recognition would have been required on the Statement of Activities using the full-accrual basis of accounting.
-196,349 Debt proceeds provide current financial resources to Governmental Funds, but issuing debt increases long-term liabilities in the Statement of Net Position.
+PERRY COUNTY Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2022 Exhibit 4-1 Amount Net Changes in Fund Balances - Governmental Funds \$ (2,307,835) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental Funds report capital outlays as expenditures.
+How ever, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+Thus, the change in net position differs from the change in fund balances by the amount that depreciation of \$2,821,813 exceeded capital outlays of \$1,963,960 in the current period.
+(857,853) In the Statement of Activities, only gains and losses from the sale of capital assets are reported, whereas in the Governmental Funds, proceeds from the sale of capital assets increase financial resources.
+Thus, the change in net position differs from the change in fund balances by the amount of the net gain of \$28,762 and the proceeds from the sale of \$100,250 and compensation for loss of \$23,971 in the current period.
+(95,459) Fine revenue recognized on the modified accrual basis in the funds during the current year is reduced because prior year recognition would have been required on the Statement of Activities using the full-accrual basis of accounting.
+(14,332) Debt proceeds provide current financial resources to Governmental Funds, but issuing debt increases long-term liabilities in the Statement of Net Position.
 Repayment of debt principal is an expenditure in the Governmental Funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
-Thus, the change in net position differs from the change in fund balances by the amount that debt repayments of \$1,188,986 exceeded debt proceeds of \$296,891.
-892,095 Under the modified accrual basis of accounting used in the governmental funds, expenditures are not recognized for transactions that are not normally paid with expendable available financial resources.
-However, in the Statement of Activities, which is presented on the accrual basis, expenses and liabilities are reported regardless of when financial resources are available.
-Thus, the change in net position differs from the change in fund balances by a combination of the following items: Change in compensated absences Change in accrued interest payable The amortization of deferred refunding charges (13,478) 4,498 (4,301) Items reported in the Statement of Activities relating to the implementation of GASB 68 are not reported in the governmental funds.
-These activities include: Recognition of pension expense for the current year Recognition of contributions made for the current year (1,585,849) 546,869 Change in Net Position of Governmental Activities \$ 132,606
+Thus, the change in net position differs from the change in fund balances by the amount that debt repayments of \$1,284,411 exceeded debt proceeds of \$633,391.
+651,020 Under the modified accrual basis of accounting used in the Governmental Funds, expenditures are not recognized for transactions that are not normally paid with expendable available financial resources.
+How ever, in the Statement of Activities, which is presented on the accrual basis, expenses and liabilities are reported regardless of when financial resources are available.
+In addition, interest on long-term debt is recognized under the modified accrual basis of accounting when due, rather than as it accrues.
+Thus, the change in net position differs from the change in fund balances by a combination of the follow ing items: The increase in compensated absences liability (17,278) The decrease in accrued interest payable 4,407 The amortization of deferred refunding charges (4,301) Some items reported in the Statement of Activities relating to the implementation of GASB 68 are not reported in the governmental funds.
+These activities include: Recording of pension expense for the current period Recording of contributions made during the year (1,016,982) 504,924 Change in Net Position of Governmental Activities \$ (3,153,689)